What Is MCP and How It’s Making Developers’ Lives Easier Inside the IDE

 High-Level Enablement Flow

-1. Log in to Falcon Suite
+- Log in to IZ Suite

-The user signs in to Falcon Suite using their existing account.
+The user signs in to IZ Suite using their existing account. - Enable the MCP Server

-Once enabled, the MCP Server starts running for the user.
+Once enabled, the MCP Server starts running for the user. - Configure the IDE

 The user then configures their IDE (such as VS Code) using the documented configuration steps provided.

-This setup allows the IDE chat to communicate with the Falcon MCP Server.
+This setup allows the IDE chat to communicate with the IZ MCP Server. - Start Using MCP in IDE Chat

 After configuration is complete, users can begin asking supported questions and triggering supported actions directly from the IDE chat.